Perceptrons (book): Definition of perceptron

 Minsky and Papert took as their subject the abstract versions of a class of learning devices which they called perceptrons, "in recognition of the pioneer work of Frank Rosenblatt".
 These perceptrons were modified forms of the perceptrons introduced by Rosenblatt in 1958.
 They consisted of a retina, a single layer of input functions and a single output.

 Besides this, the authors restricted the "order", or maximum number of incoming connections, of their perceptrons.
 Sociologist Mikel Olazaran explains that Minsky and Papert "maintained that the interest of neural computing came from the fact that it was a parallel combination of local information", which, in order to be effective, had to be a simple computation.
 To the authors, this implied that "each association unit could receive connections only from a small part of the input area".
 Minsky and Papert called this concept "conjunctive localness".

 Parity and connectedness

 Two main examples analyzed by the authors were parity and connectedness.
 Parity involves determining whether the number of activated inputs in the input retina is odd or even, and connectedness refers to the figure-ground problem.
-Minsky and Papert proved that the single-layer perceptron could not compute parity under the condition of conjunctive localness and showed that the order required for a perceptron to compute connectivity grew impractically large.
+Minsky and Papert proved that the single-layer perceptron could not compute parity under the condition of conjunctive localness (Theorem 3.1.1), and showed that the order required for a perceptron to compute connectivity grew with the input size (Theorem 5.5).